 Discovering that your child has been mistreated by the people you trusted to keep them safe is understandably heartbreaking.
 However, you’re not alone.
 The Button Law Firm is here to help you access the resources you and your family need to move forward.

 If your child has been the victim of physical or sexual abuse by a daycare provider, our experienced and compassionate attorneys can help you file a civil suit against the facility or the worker responsible for the harm your child has suffered.
-We will conduct a thorough investigation to gather evidence of negligence, including poor staff training, understaffing, failure to respond to previous complaints, or failure to address past state violations.
+We will conduct a thorough investigation to gather evidence of negligence, including poor staff training, understaffing, failure to respond to previous complaints or failure to address past state violations.
 We are prepared to aggressively represent your interests throughout the process and argue for the maximum possible damages.
-Contact us today to schedule a free, no-obligation initial consultation to discuss the best way to proceed with your case.